seanpmaxwell/jet-schema/README.md

 ### Fast
 - See these benchmarks <a href="https://moltar.github.io/typescript-runtime-type-benchmarks/">here</a>.
-- Looking at the benchmarks in the link above, compare jet-schema to some other popular validators and notice that it is rougly 2-3 times as fast as libraries which don't require a compilation setup (i.e. zod, valibot, yup etc).
+- Looking at the benchmarks in the link above, compare jet-schema to some other popular validators and notice that it is rougly 2-3 times as fast as the ones which don't require a compilation setup (i.e. zod, valibot, yup etc).

 ### Create instances with partials
-A major reason I created jet-schema was to create multiple instances of my schemas using partials and copies of existing instances when doing edits.
+Another major reason I created jet-schema was to create multiple instances of my schemas using partials and copies of existing instances when doing edits.
 This can be done with the `.new` function (see the <a name="new">.new</a> section for more details).
 <br/><br/>